- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 What Is Aloe Vera Juice?

 In simple terms, it is the juice made from aloe vera, the plant that grows in tropical climates across the world.
 It is widely used for its benefits and decorative purposes (where it is grown indoors as a potted plant).

-The extract of the plant is used in numerous health and skin care products – some of which include skin lotions, oils, cosmetics, and certain other medicines.
+The extract of the plant is used in numerous health and skincare products – some of which include skin lotions, oils, cosmetics, and certain other medicines.

 Also called ghritkumari in Hindi (and sothu kathalai in Tamil), the plant, in its various forms, has been widely propagated as a healthful ingredient.
-Especially the juice of the plant, about which we are going to talk about here.
+Especially the juice of the plant, particularly which we are going to talk about here.

 Is Aloe Vera Juice Good For You?

 Before we even answer that question, we need to look at what the juice contains.
-Aloe vera has been found to contain 75 potentially active constituents – these include vitamins, minerals, enzymes, sugar, amino acids, salicylic acids, lignin, and saponins (1).
+Aloe vera has been found to contain 75 potentially active constituents – these include vitamins, minerals, enzymes, sugar, amino acids, salicylic acids, lignin, and saponins.
 Briefly put, the vitamins in aloe vera juice include vitamins A, C, and E, folic acid, vitamin B12, and choline.
 It also contains minerals like calcium, copper, magnesium, manganese, selenium, sodium, zinc, and potassium.

 There is research that speaks loads about the goodness of aloe vera juice.
-But there is some contradictory evidence too – which carries equal importance.
+But there is some contradictory evidence too – which also carries equal importance.
 Some studies have been performed on animals, and similar beneficial results on humans are uncertain.
 Also, certain studies on animals have shown harmful effects.
 But worry not, we will cover all of that in this post.

 You can consume aloe vera juice along with certain other ingredients as well – this can add up to the benefits.